-Fundamental analysis typically refers to a method of analyzing and evaluating equities, though it may also apply to any kind
+Fundamental analysis typically refers to a method of analyzing and evaluating equities, though it may also apply to other types of securities.

 - What is the company’s revenue?

 - Are they increasing indebtedness or paying off debt?

 - Does management take care of employees?